 That’s like Willie Sutton filing a 1040 and omitting “miscellaneous income.”

 A correlation has been established between the rise of temperatures and CO2 levels since the 1950s6.
 So too the expansion of Port facilities and the growth of air and automotive travel across the region – which speaks to the PA’s wherewithal to influence tenants and customers.

-The PA’s current Capital Plan7 continues to invest heavily in its biggest GHG emitters–airports, terminals, bridges and tunnels, while underinvesting in systems, like PATH, that reduce emissions.8 Even emission reductions resulting from PATH extension to Newark Airport would be offset by the increase in air travel.9
+The PA’s current Capital Plan7 continues to invest heavily in its biggest GHG emitters–airports, terminals, bridges and tunnels, while underinvesting in systems, like PATH, that reduce emissions.8 And reductions resulting from PATH’s extension to Newark Airport will be offset by the increase in air travel.9

 In December 2015, then-PA Chair John Degnan declared environmental concerns “incidental” to the Agency’s transportation mission.11 His timing was unfortunate.
 In 2016, greenhouse emissions from the U.S. transportation sector surpassed power generation for the first time since the 1970’s.